MarcusRoeckrath/fbtr64toolbox/README.md

 startup overriding default values.
 By default it is named ".fbtr64toolbox" but an extension can be added using the "--conffilesuffix <text>" parameter (see above).

+Options and parameters marked as "deprecated" will be removed in near future.

 If modifying an existing port forwarding entry with the add, enable or disable commands the values for extport, intclient and protocol has to be entered in exact the same way as they are stored in the port forwarding entry on the fritzbox!
 Differing values